celtera/libremidi/book/src/midi-2-in.md

 // which is definitely small enough to be passed by value.
 // Note that libremidi::ump is entirely constexpr. auto my_callback = [](libremidi::ump message) {
-  // how many bytes
+  // how many 32-bit UMP base elements (e.g. at least 1 uint32_t)
   message.size();
-  // access to the individual bytes message[i];
+  // access to the individual UMP message[i];
   // access to the timestamp
   message.timestamp;